-The cold nights are are starting to set in, and as we head towards the depths of winter we'll be swapping the beer gardens for fireplaces and cocktails for hot whiskeys.
+Being in the depths of winter, we've swapped the beer gardens for fireplaces and cocktails for hot whiskeys.

 Since we all love to huddle in a warm local over the winter months, we've compiled a list of cosy pubs from the back arse of nowhere that are perfect for setting up shop for the weekend and soaking up the craic.